Resources for businesses who wish to sell their products or services to the University of Wisconsin-Madison.

 If your business focuses on construction or remodeling we recommend that you also monitor the WisBuild website for bid postings related to large construction projects in the state.
 Depending on the project type and the overall cost, many university building projects are managed entirely by the Dept of State Facilities (DSF).

-Please be aware that bid solicitations for these projects will not be visible on Vendornet, but rather are only posted on WisBuild.
+Please be aware bid solicitations for these projects will not be visible on VendorNet, but rather are only posted on WisBuild DFD Information Center.

-To report phishing emails that appear to be from within the UW-Madison campus, forward the email to abuse@wisc.edu or report the incident to the UW-Madison Office of Cybersecurity.
+Forward phishing emails to abuse@wisc.edu and/or report the incident to the UW–Madison Office of Cybersecurity.
 You can also submit offending email using the report spam feature within the web or desktop email client.

 If you are ever unsure whether an email message is legitimate, DO NOT RESPOND to it!
-Instead, contact the DoIT Help Desk (608) 264-HELP (4357) and ask for advice.
+Instead, contact the DoIT Help Desk online or by calling (608) 264-HELP (4357) and ask for advice.